Austin Hedges Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.15 team ERA that ranks 14th among all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).

-- The Cubs surrender the sixth-fewest home runs in baseball (65 total, one per game).
+- The Cubs give up the seventh-fewest home runs in baseball (67 total, one per game).

-- In his most recent appearance on Thursday, the right-hander went 5 1/3 innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.
+- The lefty last pitched on Friday against the Los Angeles Angels, when he threw six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.